Promise Scholars Program

 Check the Registration Dates to get an idea of when you may be scheduled to register.

-What Does the Promise Scholarship Cover?
+What Does the Promise Scholars Program Include?

-- The below fees:
+- Coverage of the below fees:

 - Enrollment Fees